How Much Are Swimming Pool Maintenance Costs?

 Is it Cheaper to Maintain an Above Ground Pool?

 It is generally easier and cheaper to maintain an above ground pool because of its smaller size.
 Equipment for above ground pools typically costs less, and the pumps are smaller and more energy efficient.
-However, it is worth noting that these smaller pumps are also less effective, so they may result in the pool becoming dirty and algae infested.
+However, it is worth noting that these smaller pumps are also less effective, which may make the pool dirty and algae infested.

 Bottom Line

 If you’re looking to build a swimming pool soon or already have one, you know the importance of staying on budget.
-Not anticipating maintenance costs and repairs can cause you to go over your projected costs.
+Not anticipating maintenance costs and repairs can cause you to exceed your projected expenses.

 By planning, you can take care of your new pool and swim worry-free for years!
 Questions?
 Leave me a note!